-T = Sum of breaking load values of one group of 5 test specimens in kgf; and
+T = sum of breaking load values of one group of 5 test specimens, in kgf; and

-M = Total Mass of one group of 5 test specimens in milligrams.
+M = total mass of one group of 5 test specimens, in mg.

-8.2 Determine the average value of tenacity S from the readings of at least two groups, each of 5 test specimens.
+A-6.2 Determine the average value of tenacity S from the readings of at least two groups, each of 5 test specimens.

 NOTE — When the difference between any two values of tenacity (S) exceeds 15 percent of the mean, another value for S should be obtained.